asnelt/mixedvines/docs/usage.rst

 ``vine`` is now a ``MixedVine`` object.
 Note that for the canonical vine, the order of elements is important.
-Elements should be sorted according to the importance of their dependencies to other elements where elements with important dependencies to many other elements should come first.
+Elements should be sorted according to the importance of their dependencies to other elements, where elements with important dependencies to many other elements should come first.
 A heuristic way to select the order of elements is to calculate Kendall's tau between all element pairs, to obtain a score for each element by summing the taus of the